 following a chemical peel

 Most people experience a sun burnt look with obvious peeling of the skin in the days after their first peel.
-This redness and peeling tends to be less pronounced with each consecutive peel.3-5 Temporary darkening of the skin has been reported, and some people with darker skin have experienced skin lightening which can be permanent.1,3 It is vital that people with darker skin and people who are prone to keloid scarring consult with an experienced dermatologist before embarking on chemical peels.
+This redness and peeling tends to be less pronounced with each consecutive peel.3-5 Temporary darkening of the skin has been reported, and some people with darker skin have experienced skin lightening which can be permanent.1,3 Because people with darker skin and people who are prone to keloid scarring are more likely to experience side effects from chemical peels, it is vital that people with darker skin consult with an experienced dermatologist before embarking on chemical peels.
 A 2012 article published in the Journal of Cutaneous and Aesthetic Surgery sums it up: "Usually, complications are minor and more common in dark-skinned individuals.
 They are seen more in medium and deep depth peels."9

 Because chemical peels peel away the protective layers of the skin, your skin will be much more sensitive to sunlight and UV rays.2 It is extremely important to keep your skin out of the sun after a peel and to use an adequate SPF.